tushar994/linux-shell-in-c/README.md

 - `bg.c` : where background processes are created, and where the SIGCHLD handler exists
 - `fg.c` : where the foreground process runs from
 - `change_dir.c` : where cd is implemented
-- `echo.c` : where echo is implemented. echo handles "<string>" and '<string>' along with just a normal echo <string> just like how normal terminal handle it
+- `echo.c` : where echo is implemented.
 - `exit.c` : where the exit function is implemented
 - `get_prompt.c` : where pwd and printing the prompt is implemented
 - `history.c` : this creates a file called `history_tush.txt` WHEREVER THE TERMINAL IS RUN FROM.
 So if you run it from two different locations, it gives different histories for them.